Communications Advisor, Moana New Zealand

 As the daughter of a journalist, Brooke grew up in the newsroom; a world that always intrigued her.

 "After growing up in the newsroom, the communications world and all the changes I had seen occur over the years really fascinated me.
 I decided to study communications at university because I had enjoyed English speeches and exploring different communication techniques in school.
-My passion for sport was also something I held close to me, so I set out in pursuit of a communications career within the sporting world."
+My passion for sport was also something I held close to me."

 Choosing where to study was easy, says Brooke.